Changochen/slide-to-video/README.md

 # slide-to-video

 A tool that converts a slide deck into a video, complete with your voice narration.
+Support multiple languages.

 ## Installation
 Tested on Ubuntu 20.04.